-These attachments suck in small quantities from a container and no mixing is necessary.
-They apply the plant food gradually giving the grass an opportunity to absorb some of the plant food through the leaves.
+These attachments suck in small quantities of the nutrients from a container and no mixing is necessary.
+They apply the plant food or water-soluble fertilizer, gradually giving the grass an opportunity to absorb some of the nutrients through the leaves.

 If such equipment is not available, a sprinkling can may be used.
 For this purpose, it is necessary to dilute the home liquid fertilizer for grass with water so one pound covers 1000 square feet.
 In other words, an area 25 X 40 feet needs one pound or one pint of 5-10-5 or its equivalent in some other mixture.